mike-north/typescript-courses/packages/website/content/blog/fundamentals-v3/02-hello-typescript/index.md

 ```

 Note that we just have one dependency in our package.json: `typescript`.
 We have a `dev` script (this is
-what runs when you invoke `yarn dev-hello-ts` from the project root) that runs the typescript compiler in "watch"
+what runs when you invoke `yarn dev-hello-ts` from the project root) that runs the TypeScript compiler in "watch"
 mode (watches for source changes, and rebuilds automatically).

 `tsconfig.json`
 [(view source)](https://github.com/mike-north/ts-fundamentals-v3/blob/main/packages/hello-ts/tsconfig.json) <br />

-This is just about the simplest possible config file for the TS compiler
+This is just about the simplest possible [config file](https://www.typescriptlang.org/docs/handbook/tsconfig-json.html) for the TS compiler:

 ```jsonc
 {